aoikonom/HooverDemo/README.md

 The json input must follow the following requirements or an error will be returned
 - all coordinates provided as an array of integers should consist of exactly 2 integers
-- roomSize must be present and not null
+- roomSize must be present and not null, consisting of 2 integers > 0
 - coords must be present, not null and inside the room
 - patches must be present and not null.
-It can be an empty array though
+It can be an empty array though.
+Patch coordinates can be out of the room in which case they are ignored
 - instructions must be present and not null.
 It can be an empty string though.
 All characters should be one of N, S, E, W